Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-If you want peak performance of the best electric bike, you’ll want to check out the Cannondale Topstone Neo Carbon Electric Road Bike.
+If you want the peak performance of the best electric bike, you’ll want to check out the Cannondale Topstone Neo Carbon Electric Road Bike.
 Its 28mph top speed and Shimano GRX hydraulic disc brakes alone make it one of the best electric road bikes.
 It even has a battery that lasts miles on end for added distance.

 The Cannondale Topstone Neo Carbon Electric Road Bike sweetens its 28mph top speed and Shimano GRX hydraulic disc brakes with its Kingpin suspension system that eats up terrain like chowder.
-For a fantastic gravel-focused bike, read the Cannondale synapse neo se review.
+For a fantastic gravel-focused bike, read the Cannondale Synapse NEO SE review.

 When you least expect it, the Cannondale Topstone Neo Carbon Electric Road Bike can top its miles per hour at 28.
 It matches the equally impressive Specialized Turbo Creo SL in terms of speed, and it’s all thanks to Bosch’s performance line CX motor.

-The Cannondale Topstone Neo Carbon Electric Road Bike makes its way onto our best list, due to it hitting on all cylinders.
+The Cannondale Topstone Neo Carbon Electric Road Bike makes its way onto our best list due to it hitting on all cylinders.
 It’s pricey, but that’s the cost of performance.
 What you get in return is nothing short of impressive: 28mph top speed, 78-mile range, and Shimano hydraulic brakes that are confident in their stopping power.

 Also why not check out: